djcsdy/app-publisher/.github/README.md

 ## Task Mode

 Task mode allows you to run pieces of the publishing run separately.
-This is ideal for a multi-stage or multi-step CI pipeline, where the run can be broken up between different tages of the CI run, customizable to accomodate most scenarios.
+This is ideal for a multi-stage or multi-step CI pipeline, where the run can be broken up between different stages of the CI run, customizable to accommodate most scenarios.

 All tasks that run in task mode have to following command line switch format, where 'xyz' is the specific task: